Supply Chain Optimisation with Python

 Find the optimal locations of your manufacturing facilities to meet your customers’ demand and reduce production costs

-Supply chain optimization makes the best use of data analytics to find an optimal combination of factories and distribution centres to match supply and demand.
+Supply chain optimisation makes the best use of data analytics to find an optimal combination of factories and distribution centres to match supply and demand.

 Because of the current surge in shipping costs, companies start to challenge their current footprint to adapt to the post-covid “New Normal”.